 With attractions like these, combined with a number of trendy bars, restaurants, cafes, and shops, The Gulch has developed a hip atmosphere that is very popular with students and younger visitors.

-Stay in The Gulch if you want to stay in a trendy neighborhood with luxury hotels; you want to visit some historic hotels and music venues; you want somewhere with a hip atmosphere; you don’t want to be too far from the attractions of Downtown.
+Stay in The Gulch if you want to stay in a trendy area with luxury hotels; you want to visit some historic hotels and music venues; you want a vibrant, upbeat vacation; you don’t want to be too far from the attractions of Downtown.

 Best places to stay in Nashville in Gulch: